Our Sponsors

 Changes in how autism is defined & diagnosed

 Doctors use a book called Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) to assist in diagnosing autism spectrum disorder.
 In the past, only children with the most severe autism spectrum disorder symptoms were diagnosed.
 But in 2013, the diagnostic criteria for ASD changed.
-This was based on the research literature and clinical experience in the two decades since the DSM-IV was published in 1994.
-Now, children with more subtle characteristics are being identified as on the autism spectrum.
+This was based on research and clinical experience during the 2 decades since the DSM-IV was published in 1994.
+Now, children with more subtle traits are being identified as on the autism spectrum.

 Several conditions used to be considered autism spectrum disorders in the DSM.
 Those conditions were: